 Xinyu Wang vs. Himeno Sakatsume: Prediction and Match Betting Odds | WTA Osaka, Japan Women Singles 2023

-No. 39-ranked Xinyu Wang will face No. 184 Himeno Sakatsume in the WTA Osaka, Japan Women Singles 2023 Round of 16 on Wednesday, September 13.
+No. 39-ranked Xinyu Wang will take on No. 184 Himeno Sakatsume in the WTA Osaka, Japan Women Singles 2023 Round of 16 on Thursday, September 14.

-Compared to the underdog Sakatsume (+260), Wang is the favorite (-350) to get to the quarterfinals.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!